Danny-Wilkins/octoprint-docker/README.md

 3. (Optional) Place an Octoprint-generated backup zip in the octoprint-docker folder and **rename it to backup.zip**.
 This will ensure that a working version of the server is up and ready each time a container is launched
 4. ```cd octoprint-docker```
 5. ```sudo docker build -t octoprint_server .```

+      a.
+If you're building on raspian, you need to run these commands first:

+        ```curl http://ftp.us.debian.org/debian/pool/main/libs/libseccomp/libseccomp2_2.5.1-1_armhf.deb --output libseccomp2_2.5.1-1_armhf.deb```

+        ```sudo dpkg -i libseccomp2_2.5.1-1_armhf.deb```
-6. Now the image is built, but we need to mount the printer USB device to the container.
+7. Now the image is built, but we need to mount the printer USB device to the container.

       a.
 Disconnect all but one printer and run ```ls /dev/serial/by-path/```